itlab-vision/dl-benchmark/results/tensorflow_models_checklist.md

 **Notes**:

 1. Inference implementation for GoogleNet-models supported for batch size that equals 1.
-1. Inference of densenet-121-tf, efficientnet-b0, mobilenet-v3 failes.
+1. Inference of densenet-121-tf, efficientnet-b0, mobilenet-v3
+   fails.

 ### Object detection